-- Students must have a signed permission slip for each trip which is distributed by the students' teacher.
-No other signed form can be substituted, and no phone call authorization can be taken. - Those transporting children must have completed the driver's insurance coverage form and follow the volunteer guidelines as listed in this handbook.
+• Students must have a signed permission slip for each trip which is distributed by the students' teacher.
+No other signed form can be substituted, and no phone call authorization can be taken.

+- All students are required to attend a school organized field trip.
+If a student chooses to not attend, they will be asked to stay home and it will be marked as an unexcused absence.
+If they show up to school, they will be asked to pick up immediately by an authorized family member. - The ratio of chaperone to student is based on the number of students attending the trip and their grade level [(K= 1 to 2); (1st - 3rd= 1 to 5); (4th - 8th= 1 to 8)] The teacher is included as a chaperone-in-charge and minimum number of chaperones is 2 for any group. - Those transporting children must have completed the driver's insurance coverage form and follow the volunteer guidelines as listed in this handbook.
 The minimum age for a driver is twenty-five (25).
 Those driving or chaperoning may not bring younger children on the trip.
-Parents must drive site-to-site according to the field trip form and follow routes given by teacher; no detours or unscheduled stops may be taken. - As students are representing St. Rose-McCarthy Catholic School, they are required to wear the school uniform on all trips away from school unless the principal decides otherwise.
+Parents must drive site-to-site according to the field trip form and follow routes given by teachers; no detours or unscheduled stops may be taken.
+Any trip further than 200 miles (one way) will need a charter bus to transport, no exceptions. - Parents who are NOT chaperones, are NOT allowed to "show up" and join the group on a field trip.
+This is a violation of our Safe Environment protocols and Diocese policy.
+The parent will be asked to either leave or take their child with them and discontinue the field trip with the group. - As students are representing St. Rose-McCarthy Catholic School, they are required to wear the school uniform on all trips away from school unless the principal decides otherwise.